adlere-saidi/cicd-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

 This is a simple train schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities.
+It is intended to be used as a sample application for a series of hands-on learning activities. this version has been modified to work with gradle 7.5.1 and the node plugin version "3.1.1"

 ## Running the app